julkue/datatables.mark.js/README.md

 ### Download

-Either clone or [download][zip-download] this repository manually, or with [Bower][bower] using:
+Either clone or [download][zip-download] this plugin manually, or with [Bower][bower] using:

 ```bash